Sexgeek’s annotated reading list of books on power dynamics.

 To Love, to Obey, to Serve: Diary of an Old Guard Slave by V.L.
 Johnson – Vi Johnson is still an active and vocal member of the American leather community and from what I understand she’s pretty cool.
 Her diary comes to a positive conclusion, but you’ll cringe at some of what she went through in her early days as a self-identified slave.
 Still, very thought-provoking and a great discussion starter.

 … But this one is great!

 Ask the Man Who Owns Him: the real lives of gay Masters and slaves by david stein with David Schachter – This book features interview-based profiles of over a dozen long-term M/s couples and triads, providing by far the highest number of experiences and opinions on M/s I’ve ever seen gathered in one place.
 It’s exclusively focused on men, but it’s not hard to extrapolate from there when considering the principles each interviewee discusses.
 Despite the narrow demographic, there’s quite a diversity of approaches outlined here.
 The format can get a bit repetitive, but if you’re looking for vocabulary, ideas, and a sense of what’s out there, this is definitely worth a solid read.

 Note that tons of workshops are available on these topics.
 I teach a bunch myself, and there’s a whole conference devoted to M/s, and numerous others that include strong M/s or power relationship tracks.
 I’ll update this as I come across new ones, but for now suffice it to say the offerings are expanding, so keep your eye out.

-- Lee Harrington also offers a weekend intensive, called Delving Into Power.
+Lee Harrington also offers a weekend intensive, called Delving Into Power, as well as a range of workshops about power dynamics.
 Details here.